You are now in the main content area

 Reimagine.
 Redefine.
 Rework.

-The future of work at Ryerson is hybrid
+The future of work at TMU is hybrid

 Since the spring of 2020, we have operated beyond the traditional model of work.
 Let’s harness this momentum and the lessons learned along the way.

 Connection and creativity don’t have to be tied to location - this is our opportunity to continue to evolve in the tools we use and the spaces where we collaborate.
 In turn, we can cultivate improvements in the employee experience, and in the way we get things done.

 The future of work is not one-size-fits-all.
 It’s a set of principles to guide leaders in adapting the ways we work so that together we can develop a stronger, more robust, more flexible approach to serving our community.

 In May 2020, I announced the creation of an Opportunities Group to look for new ways of operating.
 One of the projects to come out of this committee is the Future of Work Project (formerly Agile Workforce Project).

 Over the last 16 months, we have collectively demonstrated that we are capable of successfully operating beyond the traditional model of work.
 The goal of this project is to harness this momentum and the lessons learned along the way to explore what a more flexible work experience at TMU could be like.